Payrolling Benefits in Kind: Essential Guide for UK Employers

 Key Update

 As mentioned earlier, while HMRC used to allow employers to informally payroll their benefits if they’d missed this deadline, this is no longer the case.
-Informal arrangements are no longer allowed, and businesses must register for this initiative as of the 2023/2024 tax year.
+Informal arrangements are no longer allowed, and businesses must have registered for this initiative as of the 2023/2024 tax year.

 Why should you payroll benefits?